Locations / Date

 Introduction

-• Setting up operations, establishing procedures, training and qualifying personnel and then executing operations in coordination among various stakeholders.
+2. Setting up operations, obtaining approvals for them and then executing operations, possibly in coordination among various stakeholders.

 Course Content

-The Training Course consists of 19 lectures covering:
+The Training Course consists of 15 Lectures covering:

 1. Course introduction and objectives